 This sport fishery was allocated 8,982 pounds (3.9% of the Oregon sport fishery allocation minus the Oregon contribution to the Columbia River subarea).
 This area has a pre-set season of 7 days per week from May 1 to October 31.
-As the fishery is ongoing, catch is still accruing.

-• This fishery resulted in an estimated catch of 1,860 pounds, as of August 1, which is 7,122 pounds under the quota.
+• This fishery has estimated catch of 5,431 pounds, as of October 4, which is 3,551 pounds under the quota.
 This fishery is ongoing and catch is still accruing.